jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 - Compaction reads content of all  Updates  in parallel, and produces the result by comparing keys from all updates.

-- The time complexity is `O(N*log(M))`, where `N` is the total number of keys in all Updates and `M` is the number of Updates (versions) in merge.
+- The time complexity is `O(N*log(U))`, where `N` is the total number of keys in all Updates and `U` is the number of Updates (versions) in merge.

 - Compaction is streaming data; it never loads all keys into memory.
-But it needs to store `M` keys in memory for comparison.
+But it needs to store `U` keys in memory for comparison.

-- If `M` is too large, the compaction process can be performed in stages.
+- If `U` is too large, the compaction process can be performed in stages.

 - No random IO, as all reads are sequential and all writes are append-only.